rpaschoal/docker-workshop-101/README.md

 ```

 After the application starts, navigate to http://localhost:8000 in your web browser.
 You should now see the ASPNET sample application response.

+_Inspect the Dockerfile file on the root of your repository.
+See the build steps on this file.
+This is how we instruct the Docker daemon on how to build our custom images._

+## DockerHub and Private Repositories

+[Docker Hub](https://hub.docker.com/) is the official repository from Docker and it has support for public and private repositories.
+Most base images are retrieved from there and published by the companies maintaining it such as Microsoft, Node, etc.

+For this workshop we'll be using a private container registry in Azure.
+Follow these instructions on how to create a Azure Container Registry instance: [Quickstart: Create a private container registry using the Azure portal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal)

+Once you have created it, lets push our locally built `aspnet` image to it by running the following CLI commands:

+* `az acr login --name myregistry` _This command will sign in your local Docker daemon with your Azure Container Registry_
+* `docker aspnetapp nginx myregistry.azurecr.io/aspnetapp` _This will tag your image with the container registry URL_
+* `docker push myregistry.azurecr.io/aspnetapp` _This will push your image to the container registry_

+And that's it, now if you go to your Azure portal and find your container registry instance you should see your image there! 🎉